Today we are going to see the phenomenon of reinstalled apps, covering the main reasons why they happen and how can they affect ASO. Keep reading!

 “What’s New” Section

 On Apple App Store there’s a “what’s new” section that comes in handy to attract users.
 On Google Play it’s usual to see it in the Long Description, too.
 Either way, it’s an interesting and useful approach and can be a great conversion factor.

 There are many apps that don’t take many advantages of it.
-They write vague descriptions sharing that they are constantly updating and fixing the app, which is fine as it shows commitment, but it doesn’t include meaningful information or any specifications.
+They write vague descriptions sharing that they are constantly updating and fixing, which is fine as it shows commitment, but it doesn’t include meaningful information or any specifications.
 This approach is not really advisable, as it would work better to add concrete information.

 A good approach can be to highlight specific bug fixes.
 By sharing that information, users can see that the app has been worked and there may be fixed bugs that originally caused uninstalls.
 This push could be key to get users to give the app a second chance.
 However, try to share valuable information, as the risk of that approach is that showing minimal technical changes can be meaningless for returning visitors.